edward-0116/fix-coco-file/README.md

 # fix-coco-file
-To fix the missing field of coco *.json file
+To fix the missing "info" field of coco *.json file